Riviereau/saint-archive/README.md

-# Sainte-Corruption
+# Sainte-Archive
-A website to archive every corruption scandals in Québec.
+A website to archive every corruption scandals, history and lost medias in Quebec and in France.
 =======
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).